 The National Quality Framework came into effect at the beginning of 2012.
 Its purpose is to raise quality and drive continuous improvement and consistency across education and care services.
 When we talk about the National Quality Framework, we are mainly referring to the National Law, the National Regulations and the National Quality Standard but it also embodies a new National Quality Rating and Assessment process and a new regulatory body to oversee the system: ACECQA.

-It is the National Quality Standard that we are mainly concerned with: it consists of seven key quality areas that are important to outcomes for children.
-It is also linked to the Early Years Learning Framework: Belonging, Being and Becoming, which our educators use to develop quality programs for our children.
+There are seven key quality areas that are important to outcomes for children.
+It is also linked to the Victorian Early Years Learning Framework and the National Early Years Learning Framework: Belonging, Being and Becoming, which our educators use to develop quality programs for our children.

 The seven quality areas include: